 Section 7 provides the details of the Dissemination and Communication Plan of SCARABEUS.
-This includes the overall strategy and key stakeholders targeted by the consortium as well as the channels that will be used to reach out to them.
+This includes the overall strategy and key stakeholders targeted by the consortium as well as the channels that are used to reach out to them.
 Specific dissemination activities are also listed, including the commitments of each consortium member put forward in the Grant Agreement.
-Section 7 also includes the metrics that are being used to assess how effectively the Dissemination and Communication plan is implemented, and a schedule (calendar) of dissemination and communications activities to be developed by the consortium in the first eighteen months of the project.
-In this regard, it is worth noting that the current success of the project, according to the metrics reported in the Grant Agreement, is moderate (1.2 in a scale from 0 to 3) in spite of the current COVID-19 pandemic.
-Indeed, different external (i.e., not arranged by the consortium) dissemination activities like conferences and workshops have been cancelled due to the restricted mobility of researchers and the same has happened to SCARABEUS-specific activities.
-This has forced mandatory changes to the original Dissemination & Communication Plan (D7.1) like a transition from conference publications towards journal papers, or a conversion of face-to-face seminars, workshops and general dissemination events into virtual events of the same nature.
+In this final version of the Dissemination & Communication Plan, the activities already carried out are presented and the associated outcome is discussed.
+When needed, modifications of the activities planned originally are incorporated along with a justification of these changes.
+Finally, Section 7 also includes the metrics that are being used to assess how effectively the Dissemination and Communication plan is implemented, and a schedule (calendar) of dissemination and communications activities to be developed by the consortium in the remainder of the project.
+In this regard, it is worth noting that the current success of the project, according to the metrics reported in the Grant Agreement, is Moderate but very close to Good (1.7 in a scale from 0 to 3, where the transition between these two categories takes place at 2) in spite of the current COVID-19 pandemic.
+Moreover, some key dissemination and communication activities rank Good or even Excellent already; this the case of conference papers and engagement of early-stage researchers (training).

-Nevertheless, in spite of the quick actions brought about by the new situation, the consortium has already accomplished significant D&C milestones.
-For instance, at the time of writing this report, the consortium has already achieved 50% of the overall target regarding conference and journal papers and 100% of the targeted PhD and MSc theses are already under development.
-Moreover, the first promotional video has had more than a thousand views and the same applies to some posts on the SCARABEUS LinkedIn account.
+In spite of the impact of the COVID pandemic, the consortium has already accomplished a large portion of the D&C objectives For instance, at the time of writing this report, the consortium has already achieved 50% of the overall target regarding journal papers and almost 100% of the targeted conference papers and MSc and PhD theses.
+Additionally, the first promotional video has had more than three thousand views, what largely exceeds the objective set at the beginning of the project.
+The same applies to some posts on the SCARABEUS LinkedIn account.

-Finally, Section 8 provides a quick look at the content of the Dissemination Logbook.
+Section 8 provides a quick look at the content of the Dissemination Logbook.